-AYDF – International Festival (7 – 12 July 2019)
+AYDF – International (7 – 12 July 2019)

-- Allow young people to be mentored by a network of industry leaders in a supportive, non-competitive environment, to be the next generation of leaders
+Through AYDF, we aim to provide young people a forum for healthy exchange and to begin their professional development.
+We provide an opportunity for young people to be mentored by a network of industry leaders in a supportive, non-competitive environment and to grow into the next generation of leaders.

 AYDF is a biennial Festival and has been held in regional centres across Australia.
 In 2017, it was held in a capital city for the first time.
 Held in Melbourne, AYDF2017 was remodeled to provide new opportunities for young people to access some of the finest dance experiences available in Australia.
 Ninety six young dancers participated in three-and-a-half-days of intensive technique, performance-based and choreographic masterclasses.
 The masterclasses were led by Australia's most respected and prolific dance artists and choreographers including Carly Sheppard, Gerard Van Dyck, Jack May, Jason Coleman, Jo Lloyd, Kristina Chan and Mariaa Randall and Swedish choreographers, Lee Brummer and Israel Aloni of ilDance.